 PROBLEM POSSIBLE CAUSE DARK STREAKS OR SPECKS ON HALOGEN/RADIANT COMPONENT ·Use a razor scraper and recommended cleaning procedure.
 AREAS OF DISCOLORATION ON HALOGEN/ RADIANT SURFACE COOKTOP · Marks from aluminum and copper pans as well as mineral deposits from water or food can be removed with Cooktop Cleaning Cream.
 FREQUENT CYCLING OFF AND ON OF HALOGEN/RADIANT SURFACE UNITS ·Incorrect cookware used.
 Use only flat cookware to minimize cycling.
 HOT SUGAR MIXTURES/PLASTIC MELTED TO THE HALOGEN/RADIANT SURFACE • Turn the surface unit to LO, wipe the hot cooktop with several dry paper towels.
 Use a razor scraper held at a 30° angle to the cooktop to scrape the hot spill to a cool area outside the surface unit.
 Let the cooktop cool.
 Clean with Cooktop Cleaning Cream.
 CONTROL KNOB WILL NOT TURN ·When the knob is at the off (O) position, it must be pushed in before it can be turned.
 When the knob is at any other position, it can be turned without being pushed in.
 SPARKING SOUND PERSISTS AFTER BURNER LIGHTS • Sparking of the igniter is normal.
 Air currents in the kitchen from an open window or a person moving quickly can interrupt the flame, causing automatic relight sparking.
 As the burner warms, the sparking is less likely to occur.
 If the sparking persists for a long time, call for service.
 SPARKING SOUND PERSISTS AFTER BURNER IS OFF ·Be sure the control knobs are in the off (O) position.
 If the sparking sound persists call for service.
-BURNERS DO · Make sure electrical plug is plugged into a live power outlet.
-NOT LIGHT ·Gas supply not connected or not turned on.
+BURNERS DO NOT LIGHT Make sure electrical plug is plugged into a live power outlet.
+Gas supply not connected or not turned on.
 Orifice in burner body may be clogged (see the Gas Burner Component section).
-Remove the obstruction. ·Burner parts not replaced correctly (see the Gas Burner Component section). ·Counter unit not properly grounded or polarized.
-This can affect spark ignition. · Soil clogging holes in burner cap.
-Remove and clean. · Cooktop burner top not replaced correctly.
+Remove the obstruction.
+Burner parts not replaced correctly (see the Gas Burner Component section).
+Counter unit not properly grounded or polarized.
+This can affect spark ignition.
+Soil clogging holes in burner cap.
+Remove and clean. ·Cooktop burner top not replaced correctly.

 PROBLEM POSSIBLE CAUSE BURNERS HAVE YELLOW OR YELLOW-TIPPED FLAMES A. Yellow flames: Call for service.
-B. Yellow-tipped flames: Call c.
-Soft blue flames: Normal burner flames. · If burner flames look like (A) or (B), call for service.
+B. Yellow-tipped flames: Call conservice.
+C. Soft blue flames: Normal burner flames should look like (A) or (B), call for service.
 Normal burner flames should look like (C), burning with a soft blue flame.
-VENT SYSTEM BLOWER DOES ER DOES been blown.
-NOTWORK GRILL OR IS NOT FUNCTIONING • Grill element is not plugged in solidly. • Grill element controls are not properly set.
-PROPERLY ·To use the entire surface of the grill, it is necessary to turn on both the front and the rear controls.
-FOODS STICK T TO GRILL ·Heat setting is too high.
-EXCESSIVE SMOKE ·Accumulated grease in the drip pan or grease well or food soil on the grate are causing excessive smoke. · Fats were not trimmed from meats prior to cooking.
+VENT SYSTEM BLOWER DOES NOT WORK The circuit breaker in your house has been tripped, or a fuse has been blown.
+If the components operate but the blower doesn't, the fault may be in the blower control switch or blower wiring connections.
+Be sure to disconnect power to the cooktop at the household distribution panel before attempting to service the blower yourself.
+GRILL OR IS NOT FUNCTIONING PROPERLY Grill element is not plugged in solidly.
+Grill element controls are not properly set.
+To use the entire surface of the grill, it is necessary to turn on both the front and the rear controls.
+FOODS STICK TO GRILL · Grill was not pre-seasoned before first use. · Heat setting is too high.
+EXCESSIVE SMOKE ·Accumulated grease in the drip pan or grease well or food soil on the grate are causing excessive smoke. ·Fats were not trimmed from meats prior to cooking.